postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_workflow.md

 ### Developing an API

 After adding a schema, you can develop your API by linking it with mock servers, documentation and environments to specific versions of your API.

+**Note:** When you add documentation, test suites, mocks, environments, and etc then only collections in the current workspace will be shown in the list for selection.
+If they are already linked to an API, they will not be shown too.

 This section describes the following topics:

 * [Adding a mock server](#adding-a-mock-server)
 * [Adding documentation](#adding-documentation)